vmware-archive/vctl-docs/docs/FAQ.md

 ### How many containers can I run at the same time in my mac

-This depends on your host memory.
-The default memory size for each PodVM is 1G.
-You can use vctl system prepare to change this default configuration.
+This depends on your host memory and the nature of your container application.
+The container appliance only consumes as much memory as the services within it request

 ### How does vctl pass an entrypoint command to container